miketruty/continuous-deployment-on-kubernetes/README.md

    ```output
    No resources found.
    ```

+   > You would see an error if the cluster was not created, or you did not
+   > have permissions.

 1. Add yourself as a cluster administrator in the cluster's RBAC so that you can give Jenkins permissions in the cluster: